 External: Synthesize, share, and exchange progress and insights with institutions inside and outside the Frontier Set, making course corrections based on that information as necessary and appropriate.

-Supporting organizations fill a number of key roles in the effort, including:
+Supporting organizations fill several key roles in the effort, including:

 Network Administrator (VentureWell) – Responsible for the overall functioning and coordination of the Frontier Set members.
 This includes work of a connector to identify areas of mutual interest/concern, and to facilitate learning opportunities especially across institutional types and contexts that would not normally interact.

-Intermediaries (American Association of State Colleges and Universities, Aspen Institute, Association of Public and Land-Grant Universities – Coalition of Urban Serving Universities, site managers for Historically Black Colleges and Universities (HBCUs) and for state systems, University Innovation Alliance) – Facilitate learning and progress among constituent institutional members.
+Intermediaries (American Association of State Colleges and Universities, Aspen Institute, Association of Public and Land-Grant Universities – Coalition of Urban Serving Universities, Historically Black Colleges and Universities (HBCU) site manager, State Systems site manager, and University Innovation Alliance) – Facilitate learning and progress among and across constituent members.

 Data Partner (National Student Clearinghouse) – Gathers and aggregates progress data on key performance indicators to advance both intra-institutional and cross-institutional learning.

-Evaluator (American Institutes for Research) – Synthesizes learning from member institutions and feeds learning back to members.
+Evaluator (American Institutes for Research) – Synthesizes learning and surfaces insights from member sites and feeds learning back to members.

 WHAT ARE THE GOALS?

-The Frontier Set is working toward three interconnected goals:
+The Frontier Set is working toward two interconnected goals:

-- Improve student outcomes and continue progress toward closing attainment gaps at member campuses and systems.
+- Improve student outcomes and continue progress toward closing success gaps at member campuses and systems.

-- Share insights and resources with additional campuses and systems to spur demand for new models.
+- Share insights and resources with additional campuses and systems to set new standards and transform how institutions operate.

 WHO CAN I CONTACT?